-- Employer submits application form. - Back to Work assesses the application and if successful the application is then discussed with the employer (feedback will be provided on unsuccessful applications). - Once job description has been finalised Back to Work will advertise the vacancy to target customers and then screen for potential candidates. - Back to Work sends a selection of CVs to the employer. - Employer notifies Back to Work of interview details and Back to Work arranges interviews directly with client. - Employer provides feedback on the interviews.
-If candidates are successful contracts will be provided by the employer (with support provided if needed).
-A signed copy of all contracts will be sent through to Back to Work and the employer will provide Back to Work with any information as required for the Community Jobs Fund.
-If candidates are unsuccessful the employer provides feedback to Back to Work. - Employer signs contract of engagement with Back to Work. - Employer submits weekly timesheets and monthly overview of the employee's performance to Back to Work.
-Back to Work pays salary costs weekly in advance (inclusive of employer contributions) directly to the employer.
-Funding will then be adjusted for subsequent weeks if overpayments have been made. - Back to Work advisor provides in work support to employee and employer throughout the period of the role.
+- Employer submits application form requesting approval for a Community Jobs Fund role - Back to Work assesses the application and if successful the application is then discussed with the employer (feedback will be provided on unsuccessful applications) - Once job description has been finalised Back to Work will advertise the vacancy to target customers and then screen for potential candidates - Back to Work sends a selection of shortlisted CVs to the employer - Employer notifies Back to Work of interview details and Back to Work arranges interviews directly with client - Employer provides feedback on the interviews and selects successful candidate. - Employer completes and signs Employer Agreement confirming start date and job offer details and returns to Back to Work - A signed copy of the employee's contract of employment will be sent through to Back to Work once available (no later than 4 weeks after start date).
+Assistance can be provided to employers to help with creating a contract and Employment Law queries.
+The employer pays the employee weekly or monthly in line with their normal payroll practices - Back to Work advisor provides in work support to employee and employer throughout the period of the role.